Chapter 6 Brainwashing Aspects

 “I really believed that I had an evil demon in my make up, I now know that I had, however it wasn’t some inherent flaw in my character but the little internet porn monster that was creating the problem.
 During those times I thought I had all the problems in the world, but when I look back on my life I wonder where all the great stress was.
 In everything else in my life I was in control, only thing controlling me was porn slavery.
 The sad thing is that even today I can’t convince my children that it was the slavery that caused me to be so irritable.”

 Every time I hear porn addicts trying to justify their addiction the message is, “Oh it helps me to relax.”
-Take this online account of a single dad whose six year old son wanted to share his bed in the night after a scary movie, but the dad would refuse so that he could have his session and edge for hours.
+Take the online account of a single dad whose six year old son wanted to share his bed in the night after a scary movie, but the dad would refuse so that he could have his session and edge for hours.

 Here’s another smoking analogy, a couple of years ago adoption authorities threatened to prevent smokers from adopting children.
 A man rang up, irate.
 “You’re completely wrong”, he said, “I can remember when I was a child, if I had a contentious matter to raise with my mother, I would wait until she lit a cigarette because she was more relaxed then.”
 Why couldn’t the man talk to his mother when she wasn’t smoking a cigarette?